Newport Family Route

 What we do

-The Family Route Service is participating in the 1st UK trial of Multidimensional Family Therapy, MDFT, which provides family therapy to support positive outcomes for young people aged 13-17.
+The Family Route Service is participating in the 1st UK trial of Multidimensional Family Therapy, MDFT, to support positive outcomes for young people aged 13-17.

 MDFT was developed in the United States, and more information is available at https://www.mdft.org/what-is-mdft

-The therapy is typically delivered over a period of four to six months and involves individual sessions for the young person and their parent/carer, as well as family therapy sessions where the adults in their lives support the young people in creating sustained change.
+The therapy is typically delivered over a period of four to six months and involves individual sessions for the young person and their parent/carer, as well as family therapy sessions.

-The therapy aims to support the young person in developing new opportunities in the community and to be better understood at school and within their support networks.
+The service will also support the young person in developing new opportunities in the community and to be better understood at school and within their support networks.

-For more information on the clinical trial, visit https://research.kent.ac.uk/multidimensional-family-therapy/
+For more information on the clinical trial and the randomised study, please visit https://research.kent.ac.uk/multidimensional-family-therapy/

 We can help with